grafana/synthetic-monitoring-agent/examples/kubernetes/README.md

 kubectl apply -f deployment.yaml
 ```

-Now you should have agent reporting as private probe.
+Now you should have the agent reporting as private probe.

 ### Production Deployment

-If you are running it in production, you should pin the image version instead of `latest`,
+If you are running it in production, you should pin the image to an specific version instead of `latest`,
 see all tags on [docker hub](https://hub.docker.com/r/grafana/synthetic-monitoring-agent)

-We expose Prometheus style metrics (/metrics endpoint) on port 4050 of process(and pod),
+The process exposes Prometheus-style metrics on an HTTP server running on port 4050 (/metrics endpoint).
-you can scrape and monitor your private probe
+You can scrape and monitor your private probe in this way using either Prometheus or the Grafana Cloud Agent.